vipulchaskar/protobuf-tutorial/README.md

 These examples are part of the Protocol Buffers tutorial, located at: https://developers.google.com/protocol-buffers/docs/tutorials

-## Running protobuf on remote.cs machines
+## Running protobuf on BU remote.cs machines

 We'll be using Protocol Buffers 3.5.1.
 It is already installed in my home directory.
 This installation includes the protocol compiler (the protoc binary)